flimflam-austin/hugo-cms-test/content/quick_reads/20200903-ma-k-12-flu-vaccine/index.md

       to choose).
     _key: 0f6a1aedaba6
   - order: 1
+    useCheckmark: false
     body: >-
       ## What To Know:

-      Many students are heading back to school as America prepares to confront **COVID-19 & flu simultaneously for the first time ever.**
+      Many students are heading back to school as America prepares to confront**COVID-19 & flu simultaneously for the first time ever.**

-      In August, **Massachusetts** instituted a flu vaccine mandate for childcare attendees 6 months and up, K-12 students, and most college & graduate students under 30 by December 31st.
+      In August,**Massachusetts** instituted a flu vaccine mandate for childcare attendees 6 months and up, K-12 students, and most college & graduate students under 30 by December 31st.
     _key: 0b03ed674436
   - order: 2
+    useCheckmark: false
     body: >-
       “During the COVID-19 pandemic, influenza vaccine will be especially critical to reduce the overall impact of respiratory illness on the